1937 Colorado A&M Aggies football team

 The 1937 Colorado A&M Aggies football team was an American football team that represented Colorado A&M (now known as Colorado State University) in the Rocky Mountain Conference (RMC) during the 1937 college football season.
-In their 27th season under head coach Harry W. Hughes, the Aggies compiled a 1–7 record (1–6 against RMC opponents), finished last in the RMC, and were outscored by a total of 182 to 6.
+In their 27th season under head coach Harry W. Hughes, the Aggies compiled a 1–7 record (1–6 against RMC opponents), finished 11th in the RMC, and were outscored by a total of 182 to 6.